 - Any purchase over $5,000.

-Cardholders act as purchasing agents of Pepperdine University and are issued a Card associated with their department.
-Cardholders should not lend or share their University Credit Card (Card).
-They must keep their Card secure and the Card number confidential.
+Cardholders act as purchasing agents of the University and are issued a University Credit Card associated with their department.
+Cardholders should not lend or share their University Credit Card.
+They must keep their University Credit Card secure and the card's number confidential.

-- Claim payments made through Insurance and Risk Management department
+- Claim payments made through the Office of Insurance and Risk

 - Honorariums (non-Pepperdine employees)

 - Legal fees